epics-containers/epics-containers.github.io/docs/tutorials/generic_ioc.md

 This uses ibek-support 'recipes' to pull the two support modules from GitHub and builds them in our devcontainer.
 Now any IOC instances we run in the devcontainer will be able to use these support modules.

+Having run the above commands you could look in **/epics/support** to see the additional built support modules.

 Next, make sure that the next build of our `ioc-lakeshore340` container image will have the same support built in by updating the Dockerfile as follows:

 ```dockerfile